rysk-t/seekRFs/README.md

  - SPACE: Reset Presets
  - ESC: quit

-You can replace image-set by copy your files to "imgs\" (.png file).
+You can replace images by copying your specific file to "imgs\" (.png file).

 # Dependency